Norwegian Wood

 before noon, and a south wind had swept away the low-hanging

 clouds.
-The brilliant green leaves of the cherry trees stirred in the air,
+The brilliant green leaves of the cherry trees stirred in

 splashing sunlight in all directions.
 This was an early summer day.